MSIA/2022-msia423-yihanzhou/README.md

 - mpg
 - engine size

-Then, under the supervised learning model I used, the app will predict the potential price of certain car for the user.
+Then, under the supervised learning model used, the app will predict the potential price of certain car for the user.
 On the buyer side, the dynamic nature of this app is to help them to select the best value when purchasing a used BMW car in the UK market.
 On the side of a dealer, this app will help seller to set a